iOmega8561/VirtHandlerWiki/macos-help.md

 </div>

 ## Acquiring a macOS restore image
-In order to be able to install macOS on you shiny new virtual machine, you need a **macOS recovery image**.
+In order to be able to install macOS on your shiny new virtual machine, you need a **macOS recovery image**.
 You can find them on the internet but don't worry if you don't know where to look for, because we got you covered: use [**this website**](https://ipsw.me/VirtualMac2,1)
 - Select the desired macOS version from the list of available images
 <div align="center"> <img src="./Screenshots/ipsw.png" width="600"/> </div>